JonasMunck/st-sbl-presentation/PITCHME.md

 #### EditableFields

-For which type or error should a specific field be editable?
+For which type of error should a specific field be editable?

+---

 ### Payload - `Delete`